dmitrime/algorithms/README.md

 Algorithms
 ==========

-Implementations of some well-known algorithms, mostly for homework assignements.
+Implementations of some well-known algorithms, written while preparing for interviews or doing homework assignements.